Facing vaccine skepticism, one corner of the Army is trying something new

 She received her first dose of the vaccine in late February, she said.
 Her soldiers followed her along the way, first opting out, then scheduling their own shots when Holbrook received hers.

-That process — soldiers with initial skepticism absorbing confidence from superiors who got the vaccine first — has been replicated elsewhere, said Lt.
-Col. Joe Buccino, a Fort Bragg spokesperson.
+That process — soldiers with initial skepticism absorbing confidence from superiors who got the vaccine first — has been replicated elsewhere, said Col. Joe Buccino, a Fort Bragg spokesperson.

 Both the soldier testimonials on the podcast, and the chain effect of leaders carving a path to more vaccinations, is at the heart of a realization that many young service members will pay close attention to people in their orbit.